leon-perkovic/meta-discord-bot/README.md

 ### Initial Setup
 1. Clone the repository: `git clone https://github.com/leon-perkovic/meta-discord-bot.git`
 2. Run `./gradlew clean build` in **/meta-discord-bot** folder
+3. Set Active Profile to **bootrun*
-3. Create new Application on Discord's Developers site
+4. Create new Application on Discord's Developers site
-4. Invite bot to the server
+5. Invite bot to the server

 ### Postgres Setup
 1. Create new role with desired name and password